spatkar94/HistoTME/README.md

 ## Model weights
-For inquiries about HistoTME model weights please contact the corresponding authors directly.
-The codes are intended to be used for research purposes only.
+Pretrained model checkpoints are available at [huggingface](spatkar94/HistoTMEv2)  The codes and model weights are intended to be used for research purposes only.
 Please see the [license](LICENSE)

 ## Questions and Issues
 If you find any bugs or have any questions about this code please contact: [Sushant Patkar](patkar.sushant@nih.gov) or [Alex Chen](alche@sas.upenn.edu)